 Having a blog can be a great way to connect with your audience and share your knowledge.
 It’s also a way to establish yourself as an expert in a particular area.

-However, there are literally millions of blogs published everyday.
+However, there are 10 MILLION POSTS published everyday.
 How do you stand out in that?
 How do you ensure you have exactly what your audience is looking for so that they stay on your site and don’t go elsewhere?

-Blog writing is a lot more like essay writing than writing fiction.
-Click To Tweet
+The biggest thing I’ve come to learn is just how important the structure of your post is.
+Blog writing is a lot more like essay writing than it is writing fiction.

 Don’t believe me?